 Hearing loss is often associated with being old, and a lot of people shy away from this description.
 Some people are worried about the social stigma linked to hearing aids if they realize they have to wear them.
 However, asking others to repeat themselves constantly can be embarrassing as well, and there are different styles of hearing aids that are nearly impossible to notice!

 4. I Don’t Know Where to Begin.
 Do I need a Doctor Referral?

-You can book an appointment through our website under “Request an Appointment.”
+If you are Canadian and over the age of 18, you can book an appointment through our website under “Request an Appointment.”
 You do not need a doctor referral to take a hearing test.

 5. I Can’t Afford Hearing Aids

 Although hearing aids can be expensive, many hearing aid providers have payment plans that can help relieve your financial concerns, and the gift of hearing well again is truly life changing!

 Hearing loss has been linked to social isolation, depression and other conditions.
 Addressing your hearing loss can help to address other concerns in your life that you never thought were connected to hearing loss.
 The hearing test is free, and for every hearing test that is taken, the sponsors of the National Campaign for Better Hearing will donate $4.00 towards the purchase of brand new hearing aids for those who cannot afford them.
 By getting your hearing tested through the Campaign, not only are you taking charge of your hearing health, but you are also giving back to the community.
 Happy hearing!